TRENCHLESS * FULL REPLACEMENT * 100-YEAR HDPE

 THE BASICS – WHAT IS IT?The trenchless way to fully replace a sewer line — even when CIPP isn’t an option.

 Pipe bursting is a trenchless method for fully replacing a damaged underground sewer pipe.
 A hydraulically- or pneumatically-driven bursting head is pulled through the existing pipe, fracturing the old pipe outward into the surrounding soil.
-At the same time, a new seamless high-density polyethylene (HDPE) pipe is towed behind the bursting head, replacing the old line — all without digging a continuous trench.
+At the same time, a new smooth high-density polyethylene (HDPE) pipe is towed behind the bursting head, replacing the old line — all without digging a continuous trench.
 Rooter King Plumbing specializes in trenchless pipe replacement techniques.
 Pipe bursting is the best option when your pipes are failing and cannot be saved by other methods.

 Unlike CIPP lining, which rehabilitates the inside of a pipe that retains its shape, bursting is the right answer when the host pipe is severely damaged, partially collapsed, or needs an increase in diameter.
-The new HDPE pipe is fusion-welded into a single continuous, seamless run with zero joints — which means zero root-entry points and a service life of 100+ years.
+The new HDPE pipe is fusion-welded into a single continuous, smooth run with zero joints — which means zero root-entry points and a service life of 100+ years.

 Total excavation: typically two small pits, one at each end of the line.
 Driveways, lawns, patios, and landscaping between the pits stay completely intact.